A DIY arbor ( also know as a pergola or trellis ) is one of the most enchanting structures you can create for your garden!

 As a general rule, the depth of the footing should be about 1/4 of the height of your post.

-This arbor uses Simpson post base PBS44Ato connect the posts to concrete footings. ( See more in resources section at the end.)
+( Some of the helpful resources are affiliate links.
+Full disclosure here. ) This elegant grape arbor uses Simpson post base PBS44A to connect the posts to concrete footings.
+See more in resources section at the end.

-Step 1 ( after the footings are set ): install 4×4 posts.
+Step 1 ( after the footings are set ): install 4×4 posts for the DIY pergola.

 The drawing shows the center to center of these posts.Before securing all the posts, hold each post plumb in place, or brace the posts so they stay plumb, use a 2×4 and a level to make sure the top of all the posts are at the same height.
 Trim posts if necessary.